-All of these ways and others mentioned in the acknowledgements and references at the end of this document require understanding to emerge from relatively deep expertise developed through extensive practicing.
-I could see no conventional path to developing understanding of piano music independently of developing this expertise, and so followed an unconventional path that took me into uncharted territory.
+These ways, and others mentioned elsewhere in this document, require understanding to emerge from relatively deep expertise developed through extensive practicing.
+This seemed to me "to put the cart before the horse."
+So I followed an unconventional path that took me into uncharted territory, forcing me to coin some new terms and notations.